 It is important to remember why SEO came to be in the first place: to put together a set of website guidelines for optimizing the user experience.
 So while it may be important to design your site with SEO in mind, providing exceptional UX should be the ultimate goal.
 You can enjoy the best of both worlds.
 Create content for humans first, and then the search engine second.

 Overlooking Responsive Design

 There is no denying that this is one of the biggest UX mistakes we see a lot of businesses and individuals make today.
-Did you know that more than 90 percent of the worldwide population uses mobile Internet?
+Did you know that more than 90 percent of the worldwide population uses the mobile Internet?
 This is a staggering statistic.
 Smartphones overtook desktops as the most popular Internet device several years ago.
-Considering this fact, it is simply remarkable that there are many businesses out there that have not created a responsive website.
+Considering this fact, it is remarkable that many businesses out there have not created a responsive website.
 A responsive website is one that will adapt to the screen size it is being viewed on.
 We are sure you have all been there: you enter a website on your mobile phone, only to find that certain elements won’t load and that is difficult to click on buttons.
 This can be incredibly frustrating.

 When this happens, it is because the desktop version of the website loads across all devices; it has not been optimized for use on a smaller device.
 When you consider that smartphones are most commonly used to access the Internet, there is simply no excuse for not having a website that is compatible with a smaller device.
-Responsive website design will ensure that you deliver an optimal user experience across all devices.
+Responsive website design will ensure you deliver an optimal user experience across all devices.

 Jumping on Every Trend Bandwagon